Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.5.md

 For decades, it stood quietly.

-Then, a few days ago, **Vecna** arrived with elementals in his service.
+Then, a few days ago, **Nihilus** arrived with elementals in his service.
 The elementals dug into the ground near the Flame Crevasse to get access to its lowest reaches.
 That created the sinkhole just east of the Flame Crevasse, into area 15.
-From there, **Vecna** and his minions stormed the library in area 14.
+From there, **Nihilus** and his minions stormed the library in area 14.

-For two days, **Vecna** searched the library for items of value.
+For two days, **Nihilus** searched the library for items of value.
 When **Morwena** and **Malivar** arrived, they confronted him in a brief skirmish of spells before choosing to parley.

-**Morwena**, intrigued by the roving wizard and hungry for the power he offered, chose to abandon her mission and join **Vecna**. **Malivar** thought it was a trick.
+**Morwena**, intrigued by the roving wizard and hungry for the power he offered, chose to abandon her mission and join **Nihilus**. **Malivar** thought it was a trick.
 It wasn't.

 **Malivar**, afraid and heartbroken, threatened them both but was no match for either.
-Struck by **Vecna**'s spells, he fled the library, deeper into the Flame Crevasse, and collapsed on the verge of death.
+Struck by **Nihilus**'s spells, he fled the library, deeper into the Flame Crevasse, and collapsed on the verge of death.
 (He is likely still in area 13 when the adventurers arrive.)

 **Morwena** suggested they let **Malivar** go, as she wasn't worried about reprisal from the Temple Wizards anymore.
 She and her new ally teleported away with their treasures, leaving the elemental minions to close up the Flame Crevasse again and burn the library to cover their master's tracks.